julelang/manual/src/std/stack.md

 ```jule
 struct Stack[T]
 ```
-LIFO data structure wich is commonly called as stack.
+LIFO data structure which is commonly called as stack.

 Deallocates itself when destroyed.